 - Placebo’s – sugar pills with no effective medical working – are thought to have no influence on the body at all.

 Sometimes patients given a placebo treatment will have a perceived or actual improvement in a medical condition, a phenomenon commonly called the placebo effect.
-Eric J. Topol suggests to use “placebo medication” as a therapy.
+Eric J. Topol suggests using “placebo medication” as a therapy.

-- Bibb Latané and John Darley, known from their confronting studies on bystander intervention and helping behavior, refute the proverbal truth of that “two heads are better than one”.
+- Bibb Latané and John Darley, known from their confronting studies on bystander intervention and helping behaviour, refute the proverbial truth of that “two heads are better than one”.

 Two people are often less effective than one single person.
-The merely presence of some other beings prevent a single person are often than not to take adequate action in a situation.
+The mere presence of some other beings prevents a single person are often than not to take adequate action in a situation.

 - Normally it is assumed that romantic harmony between couples is the standard with the aim of copulating is the joint reproduction of offspring.